IN THE SUPERIOR COURT OF WASHINGTON

 FOR YAKIMA COUNTY

-SHERIFF'S PUBLIC NOTICE OF SALE OF REAL PROPERTY THE BANK OF NEW YORK MELLON FKA THE BANK OF NEW YORK, AS TRUSTEE FOR THE CERTIFICATEHOLDERS CWALT, INC., ALTERNATIVE LOAN TRUST 2006-25CB, MORTGAGE PASSTHROUGH CERTIFICATES, SERIES 2006-25CB
+SHERIFF'S NOTICE TO JUDGMENT DEBTOR OF SALE OF REAL PROPERTY DEUTSCHE BANK NATIONAL TRUST COMPANY, AS TRUSTEE FOR THE REGISTERED HOLDERS OF MORGAN STANLEY ABS CAPITAL 1 INC. TRUST 2007-HE7 MORTGAGE PASS THROUGH CERTIFICATES, SERIES 2007-HE7

 Plaintiff,